WKHAllen/cdtp/README.md

 # cdtp

-A networking library written in C
+A cross platform networking library written in C.